tinko26/ao/docs/api/src/ao/ao_mem.h.md

 ## `ao_memcpy`

+```c
+void * ao_memcpy(void * d, void const * s, size_t n);
+```

-Copy the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
+Copies the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
 This function copies the data directly.
 Therefore, the memory blocks should not overlap.
 This function returns `d`.

+## `ao_memmove`

 ```c
-void * ao_memcpy(void * d, void const * s, size_t n);
+void * ao_memmove(void * d, void const * s, size_t n);
 ```

-## `ao_memmove`

-Copy the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
+Copies the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
 This function copies the data using a temporary buffer.
 Therefore, the memory blocks can overlap.
 This function returns `d`.

-```c
-void * ao_memmove(void * d, void const * s, size_t n);
-```

 ## `ao_memset`

-Write `v` to the first `n` bytes of the memory block beginning at `p`.
-This function returns `p`.

 ```c
 void * ao_memset(void * p, uint8_t v, size_t n);
 ```

+Writes `v` to the first `n` bytes of the memory block beginning at `p`.
+This function returns `p`.